 The Center for Academic Integrity (CAI) is affiliated to the Kenan Institute for Ethics at Duke University.
 It is a consortium of over 320 institutions in North America which aims to provide a forum to identify and affirm the values of academic integrity.
 It has a useful link to the honour codes of its member universities.

-This is a link to a 'plagiarism-risk quiz' (using passages from an economics text) developed by the Goucher College Writing Program.
+This is a 'plagiarism-risk quiz' (using passages from an economics text) developed by the Goucher College Writing Program.
 It is an interactive resource that students might find helpful.

 Bannister, P. and Ashworth, P. (1998) 'Four good reasons for cheating and plagiarism', in C. Rust (ed.), Improving Student Learning Symposium, Centre for Staff Development, Oxford Brookes University, Oxford.